/ Oberlin Work Accident Lawyer

 Ensuring that all medical evidence is comprehensive and accurately reflects your condition can significantly bolster your claim.

-If your occupational accident results in a long-term impairment, you may be eligible for ongoing financial support under Ohio law.
-These entitlements are designed to account for the ongoing effects of your injury on your ability to work.
+If your occupational accident causes a permanent disability, you may be able to receive additional benefits under Ohio law.
+These benefits are designed to compensate for the ongoing effects of your injury on your ability to work.

 Types of permanent disability benefits: